gohugoio/hugoDocs/content/en/functions/partials/Include.md

     └── footer.html
 ```

-The "average" partial returns the average of one or more numbers.
+The "average" _partial_ template returns the average of one or more numbers.
 We pass the numbers in context:

 ```go-html-template
 {{ $numbers := slice 1 6 7 42 }}
 {{ $average := partial "average.html" $numbers }}
 ```

-The "breadcrumbs" partial renders [breadcrumb navigation][], and needs to receive the current page in context:
+The "breadcrumbs" _partial_ template renders [breadcrumb navigation][], and needs to receive the current page in context:

 ```go-html-template
 {{ partial "breadcrumbs.html" . }}
 ```

-The "footer" partial renders the site footer.
+The "footer" _partial_ template renders the site footer.
 In this contrived example, the footer does not need access to the current page, so we can omit context:

 ```go-html-template
 {{ partial "footer.html" }}